ajoslin/LuaTrig/README.markdown

 Operating Systems
 -----------------

-### Windows ###
-LuaTrig is made for Windows, and will compile and run on Windows.

-### Linux ###
-To make LuaTrig compile on Linux, mention of resources.rc must be removed from the Makefile.
-Also, zlib (-lz) must be added to the libs variable in the Makefile.
-Once you can get LuaTrig to compile, it will run on Linux.

-### Mac ###
-LuaTrig will not work on Mac.
+LuaTrig will only compile on Windows in the current verison.
+It may compile on Linux if you mess with it a little bit.